CYF2000127/cyf2000127.github.io/_pages/cv.md

 Honours & Awards
 ======
-*  Hong Kong Postgraduate Scholarship recipient from 09/2023 in HKUST
+*  Hong Kong Postgraduate Scholarship since 09/2023 in HKUST
 *  First-class Academic Scholarship in 01/2020 in NUAA
 *  Second-class Academic Scholarship in 01/2019 and 01/2021 in NUAA
 *  Third-class Academic Scholarship in 06/2020 in NUAA